gradle/gradle/design-docs/jdk9-support.md

     a) where a library doesn't declare any exported packages (so we assume all classes are in the API)
     b) where a library explicitly declares that the set of exported packages is empty

+- The concept of API needs to be described in the User Guide, including the concept of 'exported' dependencies.

 ### Questions:

 - Does such a library have an empty API jar, or is the API jar missing?